Verifying Switched System Stability With Logic: Case Studies

 \subsection{Canonical Max System}

-Branicky~\cite{735143} investigates the longitudinal dynamics of an aircraft with an elevator controller that mediates between two control objectives: \begin{inparaenum}[\it i)] \item tracking potentially unsafe pilot input and \item respecting safety constraints on the aircraft's angle of attack\end{inparaenum}.
+Branicky~\cite{735143} investigates the longitudinal dynamics of an aircraft with an elevator controller that mediates between two control objectives: \begin{enumerate*}[label=\roman*),font=\itshape] \item tracking potentially unsafe pilot input and \item respecting safety constraints on the aircraft's angle of attack\end{enumerate*}.
 Assuming a state feedback control law, the model is transformed to the following \emph{canonical max system}~\cite[Remark 5]{735143}, with state variables $x,y$ and parameters $a,b,f,g,\gamma$ satisfying $a,b,a-f,b-g > 0$ and $\gamma \leq 0$.

 The right-hand side of system~\rref{eq:canonmax} is non-differentiable but the equations can be equivalently rewritten as a family of two ODEs corresponding to either possibility for the $\max(fx+gy+\gamma,0)$ term in the equation for $\D{y}$ as follows, where the system follows ODE $\circled{A}$ in domain $fx+gy+\gamma\leq0$ and ODE $\circled{B}$ in domain $fx+gy+\gamma \geq 0$.